pywbem/pywbem/docs/intro.rst

 * It is raised at runtime by issuing Python warnings of type ``DeprecationWarning`` (see the Python :mod:`py:warnings` module).

-Starting with Python 2.7, ``DeprecationWarning`` messages are suppressed by default.
+``DeprecationWarning`` messages are suppressed by default in Python.
 They can be shown for example in any of these ways:

 * By specifying the Python command line option: ``-W default``
 * By invoking Python with the environment variable: ``PYTHONWARNINGS=default``